 About the Summit

-The 2018 Highly Accomplished and Lead Teacher (HALT) Summit will be held in Canberra on 16 and 17 March 2018.
-The Summit is an exclusive and free event for nationally certified teachers to connect, share, and develop their expertise as educational leaders.
+The 2018 Highly Accomplished and Lead Teacher (HALT) Summit was held in Canberra on 16 and 17 March 2018.
+It is a free event for nationally certified teachers to connect, share, and develop their expertise as educational leaders.

-The Summit gives you the opportunity to work with leading international and Australian thinkers to develop your skills to lead and inspire colleagues.
-The times below will help you plan your attendance.
-A detailed program will be available early in Term 1, 2018.
+The Summit provides the opportunity to work with leading international and Australian thinkers to develop your skills to lead and inspire colleagues.

 HALT Summit 2018 guests